flancia-coop/doc.anagora.org/social-coop-oc.md

     - Distribution of stipends: decision made by each working group, privately
     - Expectation: Each working group defines its membership.
     - Caitlin: recaps the stipend question.
-        - Each WG gets 1k (as above)
+        - Each WG gets about 1k (as above), but a different amount can be requested by the working groups, as part of the new
         - Each WG member accepts a share, or puts it back in the pool for the other WG members, or returns it back to Social.coop.
         - We could document some of this better in our Wiki.
+            - +1
-        - The alternative is time banking, which is not being consi
+        - The alternative is time banking, which is not being considered at this time.
+It could go into a Kanban, if someone wants to raise it as a long-term issue.
+        - No concerns from the group on how things are currently working.
+        - There have been concerns from people in the past; maybe we could ask for suggestions on process improvement(s), either working groups or the community at large.
 - Additional services commitments - status and comms
     - Meet.coop
     - Mayfirst